bruno-garbaccio/OCI-stacks/OCI-prometheus-grafana_HPC-Stack/README.md

 # Ansible roles to configure Prometheus.

-The repo propose a monitoring setup to complete the existing Oracle Stack "oci-hpc" https://github.com/oracle-quickstart/oci-hpc
+This repo proposes a monitoring setup to complete the existing Oracle Stack "oci-hpc" https://github.com/oracle-quickstart/oci-hpc

 ## Architecture